Cat With Wobbly Front Legs Falls In Love With Furry New FriendMatthew Russell

 “He was diagnosed with radial hypoplasia, which is when the radial bones in the forelimbs are too short.
 In some severe cases, this is known as ‘twisted legs syndrome,'” DeAmor told Love Meow.

-It doesn’t cold tater tot back from anyting however the little kitten is vocal as any other.
+It doesn’t hold Tater Tot back from anything, and the little kitten is quite as vocal as any other.
 He’s even got a few extra toes to help him along!

-Tater tot is a polydactyl cat, which means he ‘s got more digits than most cats.
+Tater Tot is also a polydactyl cat, which means he’s got more digits than most cats.

 Still, he needs help.